jscutlery/semver/README.md

 With independent mode the tag prefix uses the context target value, the default value is `"${target}-"` which is resolved to `my-project-0.0.1` for example.
 Note that each project in the workspace is versioned with its own tag.

-### CI usage
+### CI/CD usage

 #### GitHub Actions

-Here is an example running semver in a CI workflow:
+Here is an example running semver in a GitHub workflow:

 ```yml
 name: default